prl-mushr/mushr-website/content/tutorials/first_steps.md

 Turn on the car and vesc by plugging their batteries in.
 Hold down the front button as the car is starting.
 After a minute or so the lidar should start spinning indicating teleop is running.

 ## Launch Teleop the Hard Way
 This is better for debugging your code.
 Turn on the car and vesc by plugging their batteries in.
 This will involve multiple windows.
 You can either make a bunch of windows on your laptop and ssh from each of them or use [tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) from one window.
 Tmux is installed on the car image.
 First, ssh into the car.
-Then start `roscore`.

-{{< highlight bash >}}
-$ roscore
-{{< / highlight >}}

-In a new window, ssh into the car.

 {{< highlight bash >}}
 $ ssh robot@10.42.0.1 -X